 I loved him, so I believed that.
 But two days later we'd be back to fighting about the same things.
 And things didn't get better.

 Later in the relationship, rumors started surfacing in our circle of friends about him and other girls.
 Details were always left out, but things slowly started to come into focus for me: later-than-usual nights working, unanswered phone calls, phone calls and texts from other women.
 Something was wrong, but as ridiculous as it seems, I wouldn't believe it.
 It's too awful to be true, I thought.
 He wouldn't do that to me.
 He couldn't.
 My heart was too tangled up in the relationship, so I shut out that tiny whisper of truth from deep inside my gut.
-10 Tips For Finding Love In 2012
+10 Tips For Finding Love In the New Year

 Oh, I threatened to leave him—in fits of anger.
 But I always came to the same conclusion: I was being rash.
 My heart really wanted me to believe that.
 So, I second guessed myself.
 There was something about the way he said he needed me, that he couldn't live without me, that brought me right back to him.
 Stuck.
 Deep down, I knew I was settling if I stayed with him, which went against everything I believe about love.
 But I was comfortable.
 It didn't matter if I was happy or not, there was safety in having someone, no matter what he'd done.
 I was scared of being single.

 More from YourTango: One Person Doesn't Really "Complete You" Or Your Marriage